-- the criteria that define the segment are vague, ambiguous or changeable (“I want to identify undecided visitors”, “I want to know which of my visitors will be influenced by scarcity effects”)
+- The segmentation criteria are vague, ambiguous, or changeable (I want to know which of my visitors will be influenced by scarcity effects).

-- the criteria that define the segment are too numerous and dissimilar, and impossible to model by hand.
+- The criteria is too numerous and dissimilar, and impossible to model manually.

 In these situations, predictive targeting enables you to identify, with certainty, a greater number of visitors belonging to a segment that you’re seeking to target.

-[Example: in practical terms what results can brands expect from predictive targeting?
+What results can you expect from predictive targeting